OpenNTI/nti.app.products.courseware/docs/archiveformat.rst

      - Description
    * - CreatedTime
      - String
-     - The creation time of this archive in ISO-8601 format.
+     - The creation time of this archive in ISO-8601 format
    * - Creator
      - String
-     - The Username of the user that created the export.
+     - The Username of the user that created the export
    * - ExportHash
      - String
      - An opaque, unique identifier for this archive